bendalab/thunderfish/docs/thunderfish.md

 7. `index` Index of the fish (the number that is also used to number the files).
 8. `EODf` EOD frequency in Hertz.
 9. `period` Period between two pulses (1/EODf) in milliseconds.
-10. `max-ampl` Amplitude of the largest peak (P1 peak) in the units of the input data.
+10. `max-ampl` Amplitude of the largest phase (P1 phase) in the units of the input data.
 11. `min-ampl` Amplitude of the largest trough in the units of the input data.
 12. `p-p-amplitude` Peak-to-peak amplitude in the units of the input data.
 13. `noise` Root-mean-squared standard error of the averaged EOD waveform relative to the